deutsche-nationalbibliothek/casimir-workshop/workbooks/01_set-retrieval-metrics.md

     4 rprec@5 doc-avg 0.414    8197

 The column `support` indicates how many documents have contributed to the computation of the respective metric.
-If `method-A` made predictions for all documents in the gold standard, this should be equal to the number of documents in the gold standard.
+If `artful-accordion` made predictions for all documents in the gold standard, this should be equal to the number of documents in the gold standard.
 But if some documents were not assigned any predicted labels, they are not considered for the computation of precision.
 See below digression for more details on aggregation modes and zero division handling.